hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 details of this computation are further described in subsequent sections.

+The SHA-256 hash algorithm MUST be supported, other algorithms MAY be supported.

 # Required COSE Key Parameters {#required}

 Only the required parameters of a key's representation are used when